Creating your personal website using Quarto

 folder to deploy from, you can delete _site/

-- Build/render your website.
-Click on the Build tab (top left pane in RStudio if you have the default layout), then Render Website.
-You should see a minimal, albeit functional, soon-to-be website appear in the Viewer tab.
-Click on the
+- Render your website.
+Click on the Build tab (top left pane in RStudio if you have the default layout), then Render Website (alternatively, you can run

 Send all of your website files from your local git repository to your remote GitHub repository: